Saltillo Airport

 Saltillo International Airport (Aeropuerto Internacional de Saltillo); officially Aeropuerto Internacional Plan de Guadalupe (Plan de Guadalupe International Airport), is an international airport situated in Ramos Arizpe, Coahuila, Mexico.
 It serves the Metropolitan Area of Saltillo, handling domestic flights, executive and general aviation, flight training, and international cargo operations.
 It also functions as a hub for the cargo airline Aeronaves TSM.

 It is operated by the state-owned Administradora Coahuilense de Infraestructura y Transporte Aéreo.
 Historically, Saltillo Airport has been served by various airlines, including Continental Express, Mexicana, MexicanaClick, Aeromexico Connect, Taesa, Aeromar, TAR and BAX Global.
-The airport handled 3,593 passengers in 2020 and 4,665 passengers in 2021.
+The airport handled 17,513 passengers in 2025.

 Facilities

 The airport is situated at an elevation of 1456 m above mean sea level and features a single runway, designated 17/35, with an asphalt surface measuring 2897 by 45 m.
 Additionally, a second runway (now closed), designated 03/21, had an asphalt surface measuring 1058 by 45 m.

 The airport's passenger terminal, built in 1987, includes essential facilities such as a ticketing and check-in area, customs and migration facilities, baggage claim areas, and a cafeteria.
 It gained international category designation in the same year.